JustinBrassard88/a3web/Images/README.md

-This is the directory for the Images
+This is the directory is a read me file for our website